Frequently Asked Questions

 - This means that if you reside in Manitoba, Prince Edward Island or Saskatchewan, you are eligible to enter if you are 18 years of age or older.

-- This means that if you reside in Ontario, New Brunswick or Yukon, you are eligible to enter if you are 19 years of age or older.
+- This means that if you reside in British Columbia, Ontario or Yukon, you are eligible to enter if you are 19 years of age or older.

 For greater clarity, check out the legalese in the contest rules.